-Learn all about sublimation printing at home from how to convert a printer to a sublimation printer and then how to print and apply sublimation pictures.
+Learn all about sublimation printing at home from how to design sublimation images to how to print and apply sublimation designs.
+Read on for everything you need to know on how to sublimate!

-I’m a little in love with my new toy!
-I have been wanting to try sublimation printing for a while now and I’m so glad I finally did, it is so fun!
+I have been wanting to try sublimation printing for a while now and I’m so glad I finally did, it is so much easier than I thought!

-You all know I love my Cricut, but there are a few things that I can’t do with it and printing is one of them.
+You all know I love my Cricut machine, but there are a few things that I can’t do with it and printing is one of them.
 I love being able to print out photos and add them to homemade gifts.

 Before I wrote this post, I was a sublimation beginner!
 I had never tried it, so don’t be scared to try.
 It really is easy and you can learn from some of my mistakes (I go over them through out the post!)